 The trading and champagne house based in Aÿ

-in Champagne was founded in 1584 by the winemaker Pierre Gosset.
-At that time he produced mainly still wines.
-At that time, two areas fought for the favour of the royal table, namely Aÿ and Beaune in Burgundy, which was located much further south.
-Finally, Gosset gained the privilege of serving wines at the table of the French King Henry IV
+in the Champagne region was founded in 1584 by winemaker Pierre Gosset.
+At that time, he mainly produced still wines.
+Two areas were competing for the favour of the royal table at the time, namely Aÿ and Beaune in Burgundy, much further south.
+Eventually, Gosset gained the privilege of serving wines at the table of the French King Henry IV

-began its triumphal march in the 18th century, the Gosset family began to produce it.
-The company remained in family ownership for 14 generations and celebrated its 425th anniversary in 2009.
-In 1994, Gosset was taken over by Cointreau, who also owned the Frapin cognac domain.
-The family owned company is managed by Jean Pierre Cointreau.
+began in the 18th century, it was also produced by the Gosset family from then on.
+The company remained in the family for 14 generations and celebrated its 425th anniversary in 2009.
+In 1994, Gosset was taken over by Cointreau, also the owner of the Frapin cognac domain, among others.
+The family-owned company is managed by Jean Pierre Cointreau.